 The external auditors are required to rotate the Senior Statutory Auditor responsible for the company audits every five years.
 In certain circumstances, it is permissible to extend that tenure by up to two years.
-The board believes that due to significant strategic change the group has undergone over the last 18 months and the developments anticipated by the Group merits having a continuity of the Senior Statutory Auditor that this extension provides.
+The Board believes that due to significant strategic changes the Group has undergone over the last 18 months and the developments anticipated by the Group merits having a continuity of the Senior Statutory Auditor that this extension provides.